DavideZor/PoliANN/README.md

 For the Finite Element Method the Python library FEniCS was exploited, whereas for the Feed Forward Neural Network approach the DeepXDE library (based on TensorFlow 2) was used.

-All the resulting figures shown in the Master's thesis are obtained by running together both the codes within the same folder.
-The codes used to compare the considered methods are not listed here since
+All the resulting figures shown in the Master's thesis are obtained by running together both the codes presented within the same folder.
+On the contrary, the codes used to compare the considered methods are not listed here since most of them simply plot the results returned by the illustrated codes.